 Mousse lounge takes up the lines of a speech begun a year ago by Tommaso Caldera, young and award-winning designer.
 The Mousse family expands with a new armchair, where the initial concept is now interpreted by a seat with more generous shapes and an even more enveloping design.
 An interesting "variation on the theme" to widen the expressive possibilities of Mousse in the contract world.

 The third novelty bears the signature of Studio Pastina, in its first collaboration with Chairs & More.
-It is called Chips and is a seat line with shell upholstered in fabric, mounted on beech or black metal bases.
-A fresh product, outlined by simple and decisive surfaces, which fully demonstrates the company's ability to get involved in creating innovative projects.
+It's called Chips and it's a line of seats with shell upholstered in fabric, mounted on beech wood or black metal bases.
+A fresh product, outlined by simple and decisive surfaces, which fully demonstrates the company's ability to get involved to give substance to innovative projects.

-An exhibition full of news for Chairs & More, which with Nube, Chips and Mousse lounge presents three lively proposals, capable of interpreting different moods to enhance furnishing projects that range from the contract world to the residential one.
+A salon full of news for Chairs & More, which with Nube, Chips and Mousse lounge presents three lively proposals, capable of interpreting different moods to enhance furnishing projects that range from the contract to the residential world.